philltran/message_private/README.md

    users with view permissions.
 Not showing currently due to custom permissions.
  * Integrate with rolereference module or similar to provide sending to users within a certain role.
- * Research the benefits of Rules module integration and what could be provided.
  * Tests should be created in a "tests" folder.

 MAINTAINERS
 -----------